 But maybe MAIF is committing suicide or the free market is killing it.
 According to the Maryland Insurance Administration, MAIF had 6.39% percent of the private passenger auto insurance market in 2003.
 But MAIF’s market share decreased by more than half by 2008, falling to 2.85%.
 The MIA thinks this is because private passenger auto insurers appear to have competed for greater market share by stepping out on a limb and competing for the higher risk drivers.

 By all accounts, MAIF is financially solvent.
 But if this trend increases – there is no data available for 2009 or 2010 – how much longer would MAIF survive?

 As an accident lawyer, I would welcome the death of MAIF.
 Why?
 Because they don’t have an economically sensible claims policy.
 They will defend just about any serious injury or death case if there is a sliver of a chance that a jury would buy it, only to bail out at the last minute by tendering its policy.
-In the right case, I would love to use MAIF to test out a failure to timely offer to settle the claim.
+In the right case, I would love to use MAIF to test out a failure to timely offer to settle.
 The problem is that most clients understandably don’t want to assume the risk of not taking the policy.
 We had one case a few years ago where MAIF bailed out at the last minute and then we got an $8 million verdict.
-If they had stayed around, we would have had a chance at collecting a lot more of the verdict than we ultimately did.
+If they had stayed around, we would have had a chance of collecting a lot more of the verdict than we ultimately did.

 If this happened and MAIF were to fall, you can’t minimize the fact that a lot of good people would lose jobs.
 We are all now understanding with great clarity the hardship unemployment can cause.
-But, ultimately, most of these jobs would migrate to other insurance companies and I think we would all be better served if capitalism – as opposed to some state agency – were given the reins.
+But, ultimately, most of these jobs would migrate to other insurance companies and I think we would all be better served if capitalism – as opposed to some state agency – was given the reins.